 - Create a tweet button like the example below.

 - Create a Twitter profile widget on your blog or website.

 I know there may be a lot to process here, but you don’t have to do everything in one day.
 Start with the customization process first and then move on to implementing Twitter on your other social networks and sites.
 Once you have that completed, turn to gaining followers and creating ideas you think would best fit your subject matter on Twitter.

-Remember, these tips can only help you get started on Twitter and are not an end all.
+Remember, these tips can only help you get started on Twitter and are not an end-all.
 Once you find your niche and flow, do some more Google searching focusing on the Twitter aspects that affect you.
-You’d be surprised with what you’ll find.
+You’d be surprised by what you’ll find.
 Good Luck!